Robert Jermain Thomas – First Protestant Martyr in Korea

 Today, when Christians from Korea travel to Great Britain, they often make a point of visiting Hanover, south Wales, where Robert Jermain Thomas spent his childhood.
 Some even venture out to the small town of Rhayader, where he was born in 1839.
 That’s because Thomas is still remembered in Korea as the man who died in order to introduce Bibles into the country.

 Son of a pastor, Robert was moved from a young age by a desire to be a missionary.
 With that vision in mind, he began studying at New College, London University.
 Impatient with the process, he left his studies mid-way and spent about six months working with a physician, under the conviction that missionaries needed some medical knowledge.
 He also did some preaching at his father’s chapel, where he delivered his first sermon at the age of 17.

 It was only through the intervention of friends that this impulsive young man was taken back into the school.
 Robert quickly caught up on his studies and graduated at the same time as the other students in his class, in 1863.

-Soon after his graduation and ordination as a minister, he fell in love with Caroline Godfrey, about four years younger than him, who shared his vision for the mission field.
+Soon after his graduation and ordination as a minister, he fell in love with Caroline Godfrey, who shared his vision for the mission field.
 After they married, he received a commission by the London Missionary Society (LMS) to be a missionary in Shanghai.

 The couple arrived in Shanghai in December of 1863.
 Unimpressed with the unsanitary conditions of the city, Robert he went to Hankow to look for better accommodations where Caroline, who was pregnant, could safely deliver and raise their child.
 While he was gone, however, Caroline, who was staying with other missionary families, miscarried and died.